Creative Arts Facilities

 SOCA’s facilities create an environment that is attractive and conducive to the creative processes of art, communication, theatre, dance and music.

-The Mimi and Ian Rolland Art and Visual Communication Center
+The Mimi & Ian Rolland Art & Visual Communication Center

 The buildings house studio space for all areas of art and communication, exhibition spaces, and professionally equipped video and computer facilities.
 There are 580 computer outlets in the facility allowing technology to be taken to all areas of the department.

 The North Campus facilities house the 500 seat auditorium, dance studio, gallery space and Music Technology classrooms, including computer music labs, a recording studio, and rehearsal spaces.

 The USF Performing Arts Center, part of the University’s downtown campus, provides a performance hall with over 2,000 seats for SOCA’s theatrical and musical productions.

 The dance program coursework is held at the facilities of Fort Wayne Ballet in at Auer Arts Center, just 2 miles east of the university.
 The Ballet’s beautiful space in downtown Fort Wayne offers four state-of-the-art rehearsal studios.
 The Auer Center for Arts & Culture is also home to an art gallery, a coffee shop and bakery, a comfortable lounge area, and ample safe parking.